piyushdolar/yii2-facebook/README.md

 Yii2 Facebook Extension
 =======================
-Yii2 Facebook Extension is easy to implement to your Yii2 script that's what for it made.
+Yii2 Facebook Extension is easy to implement to your Yii2 script that's what for it made. this extension is made from v4.0 of facebook graph api.

 Installation
 ------------